Amolpagare10/website1/_pages/about.md

-👨🏻‍💻 I'm third year UNdergraduate student at the IIT Bombay.
+👨🏻‍💻 I'm third year Undergraduate student at the IIT Bombay.

 🔬 My interests are in learning the world of Finance and learning Quantum Computing.